 All parents worry about their teen experimenting with drugs.
 Drug use can lead to health issues, addiction and legal issues among many other things.
 It is imperative that parents stay apprised of the current drug trends and be on the lookout for the warning signs that could indicate your child is using drugs.
 If you fail to realize the problem, or neglect to act on it, you could find that your teen has a drug problem that is spiraling out of control.

-A few facts about Teen Drug Use
+A Few Facts about Teen Drug Use

 The most common illicit drug used by teens is marijuana.
 Research indicates that over 2 million kids over the age of 12 are annually introduced to marijuana.
 Most incorrectly assume that smoking marijuana isn’t as harmful as other illegal drugs, while in reality it just leads you down the path of a problem teenager.
 In addition to it being perceived as less harmful, it is also easy to obtain and less expensive than most other drugs.
-In fact, according to a study done in 2010 by the National Institute on Drug Abuse, marijuana use is now more prevalent then cigarette smoking among 8th-12th graders.
+In fact, according to a study done in 2010 by the National Institute on Drug Abuse, marijuana use is now more prevalent than cigarette smoking among 8th-12th graders.

-Other common illegal drugs used by teens are: prescription medications, cocaine, ecstasy, hallucinogenic mushrooms, LSD and heroin.
+Other common illegal drugs used by teens are prescription medications, cocaine, ecstasy, hallucinogenic mushrooms, LSD, and heroin.
 Teens have also been known to abuse over-the-counter medications and supplies used around the house, such as glue sticks and gasoline to get high.

-Why do they use?
+Why do They Use?

 Teens use drugs for an assortment of different reasons.
 Many do it to fit in with the “cool crowd.”
 If they are trying to be accepted by a peer group who uses alcohol and drugs, they are likely to use to continue to fit in.
 With teenagers being extremely impressionable, they are likely to perceive drugs as being acceptable if all of their friends use too.